 Because defendants have a right to a speedy trial, the prosecutor must file charges within 48 hours of arrest when the defendant is in custody.
 Weekends, court holidays, and mandatory court closure days do not count against the 48 hours.
 If you are released from jail, the prosecutor has up to 1 year to file charges against you on a misdemeanor DUI charge.

 The arraignment is the first time you appear in court.
-At the arraignment, the judge tells you the charges you are facing, advises you about your constitutional rights, and appoints the public defender if you can’t afford an attorney.
-At the arraignment, you will typically enter a plea of guilty, not guilty or no contest.
+At the arraignment the judge tells you the charges you are facing, advises you about your constitutional rights, and appoints the public defender if you can’t afford an attorney.
+Also at the arraignment you will typically enter a plea of guilty, not guilty or no contest.
 Guilty means you admit you committed the crime and the judge enters a conviction in the court record.
 Not Guilty means you deny committing the crime.
-Even if you did commit the crime, you enter a not-guilty plea at the beginning of the case to allow your attorney to negotiate with the prosecutor and judge for a better resolution to your case.
+Even if you did commit the crime, you enter a not guilty plea at the beginning of the case to allow your attorney to negotiate with the prosecutor and judge for a better resolution to your case.
 No Contest means you do not contest the charges against you.
-A no-contest plea has the same effect as a guilty plea, except the conviction cannot be used against you in a civil lawsuit.
+A no contest plea has the same effect as a guilty plea, except the conviction cannot be used against you in a civil lawsuit.

 After the Arraignment – Misdemeanor Case

 After the arraignment, the prosecution and the defense exchange information which is called discovery.
 Defendants are limited in what information they are able to see, but their lawyers are not.
 Either side can file pretrial motions, including motions to set aside the complaint, to dismiss the case, or to prevent evidence from being used at trial.
 The defendant can change his or her plea to guilty or no contest.
 The judge and lawyers from both sides talk about resolving the case prior to trial.